-- A cell therapy where human stem or progenitor cells (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
-Munimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs) or mesenchymal stem or stromal cells (MSCs) or mesenchymal stem or stromal cells (MSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need.

-- A gene therapy approach (i) that targets a human stem cell for its therapeutic effect, OR any other human somatic cell for its therapeutic effect; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs.
+- A cell therapy where stem cells either compose the therapy or are used to manufacture the cell therapy.
+Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need. - A gene therapy2 approach (i) that targets a human stem cell for its therapeutic effect, OR any other human somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs.

-&lt;sup>1 Under Proposition 14, progenitor cells are "multipotent or precursor cells that are partially differentiated but retain the ability to divide and give rise to differentiated cells."
+1 Under Proposition 14, progenitor cells are "multipotent or precursor cells that are partially differentiated but retain the ability to divide and give rise to differentiated cells."

-&lt;sup>2 For the scope of this solicitation, CIRM considers gene therapy to mean a human therapeutic intervention intended to: 1) alter the genomic sequence of cells or 2) alter the cellular lineage or
+2 For the scope of this solicitation, CIRM considers gene therapy to mean a human therapeutic intervention intended to: 1) alter the genomic sequence of cells or 2) alter the cellular lineage or function via gene delivery (i.e., direct lineage reprogramming).
+The intervention may include strategies to repair a disease-causing gene sequence, remove or inactivate a disease-causing gene, or introduce new or modified genes that augment the therapeutic potential of the target cells.